jjcazel/JS_Project_Danceability/README.md

 Welcome to Danceability!

 Background and Overview
-* This is a data visualization tool that will allow you to enter any song and see it's danceability factor.
-It will also allow you to view the most danceable songs as rated by Spotify's API.
-Of course, you will be able to listen to the song and dance to it on the spot (or not)!
+* This is a data visualization tool that will allow you to login to your Spotify account, get your top tracks and see their danceability factor.
+You will see the most danceable songs rated.

-* The motivation for this project was that I wanted to do something simple that was music related and uses Spotify's API.
+* The motivation for this project was that I wanted to do something that was music related and uses Spotify's API.
+I wanted to learn how to use popular APIs and display data using the d3.js library.

 Functionality and MVP Features
 * Vanilla JavaScipt for functionality
 * CSS for styling and visuals
 * Spotify API
-* Simple node.js backend
+* Node.js server and Express.js RESTful Routes
 * D3 data visualization libray

 MVPs